iCaspar/Caspar/README.md

 # SVG Icons

-Casper uses inline SVG icons, included via Handlebars partials.
+Caspar uses inline SVG icons, included via Handlebars partials.
 You can find all icons inside `/partials/icons`.
 To use an icon just include the name of the relevant file, eg. To include the SVG icon in `/partials/icons/rss.hbs` - use `{{> "icons/rss"}}`.

 You can add your own SVG icons in the same manner.

 # Copyright & License

-Copyright (c) 2013-2018 Ghost Foundation - Released under the [MIT license](LICENSE).
+Original Casper theme Copyright (c) 2013-2018 Ghost Foundation - Released under the [MIT license](LICENSE).
+Caspar theme modifications by Caspar Green, also released under the MIT license.